csanz/rflect-cli/README.md

 - Complete offline access
 - Private journaling as it saves the entries in the user's file system

-## Commands
+## Commands Overview

 ### Writing & Viewing

-**Start a New Reflection**
+**Start a New Reflection**:
+Begin a new reflection session with a thoughtfully curated prompt.

 ```bash
 rflect write
 ```

-Begin a new reflection session with a thoughtfully curated prompt.

 **Browse Past Reflections**